plone/documentation/manage/installing/installation_windows10_wsl.rst

 Before creating an add-on, the correct path has to be chosen.

-To edit the code under Windows and execute it under Ubuntu with Plone CLI, a shared place accessible from both systems is needed.
+To edit the code via Windows and execute it under Ubuntu with Plone CLI, a shared place accessible from both systems is needed.

 Under Ubuntu this location is ``/mnt/c/`` for the Windows C-drive.
-I.e. create in Windows a folder ``C:\Plone-Projects`` and in Linux it is located under ``/mnt/c/Plone-Projects``.
+I.e. create a folder in Windows ``C:\Plone-Projects``.
+In Linux it is located under ``/mnt/c/Plone-Projects``.

-Under Ubuntu use the ``cd`` command following with the path chosen to install in.
+In the Ubuntu shell use the ``cd`` command following with the path chosen to create the addon in.
-After entering the path, the add-on can be created.
 Plone CLI asks some question to be answered before creating the custom add-on.

 .. code-block :: console